ParthAher07/Kriti-Optimization/README.md

 ## ABOUT THE PROJECT:

-- The task is to construct a polygonal containment field to capture a maximum value of cystals while avoiding void mines as much as possible
+- The objective of this project is to construct a polygonal containment field that captures the maximum value of crystals on a 2D grid while minimizing the inclusion of void mines.

-- This is an NP hard problem and we have tried to find an optimal solution using kadane and dynamic programming
+- This is an NP-Hard optimization problem, and we approach it using efficient heuristics such as:

+- Kadane’s Algorithm (extended to 2D for rectangular subregions)

+- Dynamic Programming strategies for optimal substructure exploitation

+- Our solution aims to provide a near-optimal answer in a reasonable time, balancing performance with accuracy.

 # Optimization(How to run?)